BSA Governance Information

 The BSA formerly had their administrative offices in Columbus, Ohio and they still have one employee who works from her home and administers the Annual Meeting for the BSA.

-The Botanical Society of America publishes a magazine called the American Journal of Botany; an online subscription is included in each annual membership fee.
-Apart from members, institutional subscribers (clients) also purchase the magazine.
+The Botanical Society of America publishes a magazine called the American Journal of Botany (AJB); an online subscription is included in each annual membership fee.
+Apart from members, institutional subscribers (clients) also purchase the journal.

-The editorial office in New York (onsite at Cornell University) handles the editing & publishing of the AJB magazine on a monthly basis; Karl Niklas is the current editor.
+The editorial office in St. Louis handles the editing & publishing of the AJB on a monthly basis; Pamela Diggle is the current editor.

 The BSA’s accounting records are kept online with Quickbooks.
 That site is located at https://login.quickbooks.com.
 Quickbooks/Intuit is responsible for the daily backup of this information at an off-site server.